 “The only problem is that my man has started misbehaving.”

-“I don’t know if it is because of my condition that he would not touch me again.”
+“I don’t know if it is because of my condition that he would not touched me again.”

 “Last night I heard him saying ‘Mama Evae’ in his sleep.”